fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Early life and scholarship

 There is scant biographical information about Abu Hanifa.
-It is generally known that he worked a producer and seller of "khazz", a type of silk clothing material.
+It is generally known that he worked as a producer and seller of "khazz", a type of silk clothing material.
 He attended lectures on jurisprudence by the Kufan scholar Hammad ibn Abi Sulayman (d.
 737).
 He also possibly learnt jurisprudence (fiqh) by the Meccan scholar Ata ibn Abi Rabah (d. c.
 733) while on Hajj.
 According to the historian Joseph Schacht, other scholars Abu Hanifa is held to have learned from should be "treated with caution".

 Abu Hanifa succeeded Hammad, when the latter died, as the principal authority on Islamic law in Kufa and the chief representative of the Kufan school of jurisprudence.
 Abu Hanifa gradually gained influence as an authority on legal questions, founding a moderate rationalist school of Islamic jurisprudence that was named after him.